What Happens if You Are in a Car Accident in a No-Fault State?

 No-fault states tend to see a higher number of fraudulent claims, as well.
 The reforms to Florida's no-fault insurance law that were passed in 2012 and implemented in 2013 reportedly caused a significant reduction in the number of fraudulent PIP claims that the state receives.

 You might hear people talk about a no-fault car accident.
 This does not mean that no one is at fault.
 In states that have no-fault laws, some people use this term to describe a car accident that occurs in a no-fault state.
-Every car accident has a cause and determining who is liable for your accident is one of the ways you can collect the most compensation for your injuries and damages.
+Every car accident has a cause, and determining who is liable for your accident is one of the ways you can collect the most compensation for your injuries and damages.

 If you cause a car accident and you suffer an injury, you can generally file a claim under your PIP policy with your insurance company.
 If you drove while impaired at the time of the accident or you intentionally caused the accident, your insurance company may not allow you to file a claim.
-In Florida, you must seek medical treatment within fourteen days in order to be eligible for compensation through your PIP policy.
+In Florida, you must seek medical treatment within 14 days in order to be eligible for compensation through your PIP policy.

-If the other driver or the occupants of the other car also suffer an injury, their own PIP policy will cover their injuries, up to the limits of the policy.
+If the other driver or the occupants of the other car also suffer an injury, their own PIP policy will cover their injuries up to the limits of the policy.
 However, if their expenses exceed the limits of their policy, they may make a third-party claim against your insurance.
 If the injuries are serious or permanent, they may file a personal injury lawsuit against you.

 When Another Driver Is At Fault For an Accident